Anomalies on ALE spaces and phases of gauge theory: Future directions

 It is generally assumed that spontaneous symmetry breaking is one of the standard mechanisms by which anomalies are matched: the anomaly is then encoded in topological terms in the effective action of the Goldstone modes, often of Wess--Zumino--Witten (WZW) type.
 However, it remains to be understood in detail how this mechanism operates in the presence of EH or more general ALE backgrounds.
 In particular, it would be highly desirable to construct WZW-like Lagrangians whose actions on EH space reproduce the required anomaly inflow and thereby match the EH anomaly.
 This entails, for example, understanding how the nontrivial topology and asymptotics of ALE spaces affect the quantization conditions and homotopy arguments that underlie WZW terms, and determining whether new types of topological terms (absent on compact manifolds) become relevant.
 A satisfactory construction of such effective actions would provide a geometric realization of anomaly matching via symmetry breaking in the ALE setting and could offer novel insights into the interplay between geometry, topology, and IR effective field theory.

 \item \textbf{How to classify anomalies on ALE spaces?}

 It is still unclear to us whether the anomaly revealed on EH space can already be detected on some (currently unknown to us) closed $4$-manifold.
-If this turns out to be the case, the EH anomaly would simply correspond to an element of the standard spin bordism group $\Omega_{5}^{\mathrm{Spin}}(BG)$, perhaps expressed in an unusual basis.
-If not, it remains an open --- and in our view interesting --- question to identify the appropriate generalized cohomology theory (for example, a suitable bordism group for ALE spaces with fixed asymptotics) that classifies such anomalies.
+In the $SU(5)$ theory with $2$-index antisymmetric fermions discussed in Section \ref{More on the EH anomaly in the 2-index antisymmetric theory}, we showed that this is not the case.
+If this turns out to be the case for some other theories, the EH anomaly would simply correspond to an element of the standard spin bordism group $\Omega_{5}^{\mathrm{Spin}}(BG)$, perhaps expressed in an unusual basis.
+If not (as in Section \ref{More on the EH anomaly in the 2-index antisymmetric theory}) it remains an open --- and in our view interesting --- question to identify the appropriate generalized cohomology theory (for example, a suitable bordism group for ALE spaces with fixed asymptotics) that classifies such anomalies.